 Patients Shouldn’t Wait: Enhancing Patient Access with Process Improvement

-The virtual fracture clinic at Surrey and Sussex Healthcare NHS Trust (SaSH) struggled with issues of patient access and appointment backlogs for years.
+The fracture clinic at Surrey and Sussex Healthcare NHS Trust (SaSH) struggled with issues of patient access and appointment backlogs for years.
 The clinic averages a thousand referrals each month from local emergency departments (EDs).
 Patients discharged from the ED would come to the fracture clinic 2 weeks later for a follow-up — and find a waiting room packed to the gills, appointments often running 1 or 2 hours behind schedule.

 Dr. Murali Bhat, a senior orthopedic surgeon at the clinic, made a crucial discovery while trying to address these problems: more than half of the clinic’s ED referrals didn’t actually require an in-person follow-up.
 He and fellow staff were struggling to keep up with appointments that weren’t necessary.
 And a majority of their patients were giving up hours of their lives for no reason.